php-dev-br/laravel-doc-pt-br/telescope.md

 <a name="redis-watcher"></a>
 ### Redis Watcher

+> {note} Redis events must be enabled for the Redis watcher to function.
+You may enable Redis events by calling `Redis::enableEvents()` in the `boot` method of your `app/Providers/AppServiceProvider.php` file.

 The Redis watcher records all Redis commands executed by your application.
 If you are using Redis for caching, cache commands will also be recorded by the Redis Watcher.